Lansoweb/LosRateLimit/README.md

 * `ip_reset_time` After how many seconds the counter will be reset (using remote IP Key)
 * `api_header` Header name to get the api key from.
 * `trust_forwarded` If the X-Forwarded (and similar) headers and be trusted.
 If not, only $_SERVER['REMOTE_ADDR'] will be used.
+* `prefer_forwarded` Whether forwarded headers should be used in preference to the remote address, e.g. if all requests are forwarded through a routing component which adds these headers.
+* `forwarded_headers_allowed` An array of strings which are headers you trust to contain source IP addresses.

 The values above indicate that the user can trigger 100 requests per hour.